Biostatistics: Descriptive tools

 Data can be represented through tables or graphical representation, such as line charts, bar charts, histograms, scatter plot.
 Also, measures of central tendency and variability can be very useful to describe an overview of the data.
 Follow some examples:

 Frequency tables

-One type of tables are the frequency table, which consists of data arranged in rows and columns, where the frequency is the number of occurrences or repetitions of data.
+One type of table is the frequency table, which consists of data arranged in rows and columns, where the frequency is the number of occurrences or repetitions of data.
 Frequency can be:

 Absolute: represents the number of times that a determined value appear;

 Relative: obtained by the division of the absolute frequency by the total number;

 In the next example, we have the number of genes in ten operons of the same organism.

 Line graph

 Line graphs represent the variation of a value over another metric, such as time.
 In general, values are represented in the vertical axis, while the time variation is represented in the horizontal axis.